speedment/speedment-doc/pages/advanced_features.md

 ```
 The `spliterator()` method can be handled much the same way.

+### Stream.concat()
-The static method `Stream::concat` relies on merging two Spliterators of two underlying streams and thus it cannot be used unless the `withAllowStreamIteratorAndSpliterator()` has been called.
+The static method `Stream::concat` relies on merging two Spliterators from two underlying streams and thus it cannot be used unless the `withAllowStreamIteratorAndSpliterator()` has been called.
 Because of this, Speedment provides another support method `StreamComposition::concatAndAutoClose` that allows concatenation without using Spliterators and thus there is no need to call the `withAllowStreamIteratorAndSpliterator()` method just for the sake of being able to concatenate streams.

 ## Parallelism